Find any Australian or New Zealand company or fund (dead or alive) by using SEARCH above or go directly to the site:

-Approximately 10,000 companies have been delisted from the Australian Stock Exchange (or the state-based exchanges), Newcastle Stock Exchange and Bendigo Stock Exchange over the past 100 odd years, or have had their name changed.
+Approximately 6,500 companies have been delisted from the Australian Stock Exchange (or the state-based exchanges), Newcastle Stock Exchange and Bendigo Stock Exchange over the past 100 odd years.
+During that period there have also been more than 5000 changes of company name.

 These companies, the date and the reason for the delisting, feature on our website.